rabbitmq/rabbitmq-website/site/monitoring.md

 Just like with human or veterinary health checks, there's a variety of checks that can be performed and some are more intrusive than others.
-Different checks also have a different probability of reporting [false positives](https://en.wikipedia.org/wiki/False_positives_and_false_negatives) (a scenario when a node is reported as unhealthy even when it is).
+Different checks also have a different probability of reporting [false positives](https://en.wikipedia.org/wiki/False_positives_and_false_negatives) (a scenario when a node is reported as unhealthy even when it is actually healthy).

 Health checks therefore should be thought of as a range of options, starting with the most basic and virtually never producing false positives to increasingly more comprehensive,